k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-2.md

 name: honeycluster-up
 ---

-Now, we are still the vendor have the `webapp` deployed on our cluster.
+Now, we are still the vendor and have the `webapp` deployed on our cluster.
 We are producing `benign` traffic that triggers all known behaviour of our `webapp`

 Viktor made a video of this feature, so if you dont know kubescape, consider watching https://www.youtube.com/watch?v=xilNX_mh6vE